-Three basic considerations underlie the development of the Mississippi Freedom Democratic Party and its plans to challenge the seating of the delegation of the Mississippi Democratic Party at the 1964 National Democratic Convention.
+Three basic considerations underlie the development of the Mississippi Freedom Democratic Party and its plans to challenge the seating of the delegation of the Mississippi Democratic Party at the 1964 National Convention of the Democratic Party.
 They are:

-- 1. The long history of systematic and studied exclusion of Negro citizens from equal participation in the political processes of the state grows more flagrant and intensified daily. - 2.
-The Mississippi Democratic Party has conclusively demonstrated its lack of loyalty to the National Democratic Party, in the past, and currently indicates no intention of supporting the platform of the 1964 Democratic Convention. - 3.
-The intransigent and fanatical determination of the State's political power-structure to maintain status-quo, clearly demonstrates that the "Mississippi closed society", as Professor James W. Silver of the University of Mississippi asserts, is without leadership or moral resources to reform itself, and hence can only be brought into the mainstream of the twentieth century by forces outside of itself.
+1. The long history of systematic and studied exclusion of Negro citizens from equal participation in the political processes of the state grows more flagrant and intensified daily.

+2. The Mississippi Democratic Party has conclusively demonstrated its lack of loyalty to the National Democratic Party in the past, and currently indicates no intention of supporting the platform of the 1964 National Democratic Convention.

+3. The intransigent and fanatical determination of the State's political power-structure to maintain status-quo, clearly demonstrates that the "Mississippi closed society", as Professor James W. Silver of the University of Mississippi asserts, is without leadership or moral resources to reform itself and hence can only be brought into the mainstream of the twentieth century by forces outside of itself.

-A. PARTY DISCRIMINATION:
+A. Party Discrimination :

-The Mississippi Democratic Party controls the legislative, executive and judicial branches of the government of the State.
-All 49 senators, and all but one of 122 representatives are Democrats.
-Repeatedly, the State legislature has passed laws and established regulations designed to discriminate against prospective Negro voters.
+The Mississippi Democratic Party controls the legistlative, executive and judicial branches of the government of the State.
+All 49 senators and all but one of 122 representatives are Democrats.
+Repeatedly, the State legistlature has passed laws and established regulations designed to discriminate against prospective Negro voters.
 The 1963 gubernatorial campaign was largely directed towards restricting the Negro vote.
 The state convention is being held in the Jackson Municipal Auditorium and the Heidelburg Hotel, both of which are segregated.
-In its devotion to racism and suppression and oppression of minority expression, the Mississippi Democratic Party prevents Negro Democrats and white persons who disagree with the party's racist stance from participating in party programs and decisions.
+In its devotion to racism and suppression and oppression of minority expression, the Missispippi Democratic Party prevents Negro Democrats and white persons who disagree with the Party's racist stance from participation in Party programs and decisions.

-B. PARTY DISLOYALTY:
+B. Party Disloyalty :

 Mississippi citizens who desire to do so cannot support the National Democratic goals by joining the Mississippi Democratic Party.
-The Mississippi Democratic Party has declared in public speeches and printed matter that it is NOT a part of the National Democratic Party.
-The campaign literature for the election of Governor Paul B. Johnson, in 1963, is a case in point, as the following excerpts show: ...
-"Our Mississippi Democratic Party is entirely independent and free of the influence of domination of any national party" "The Mississippi Democratic Party which long ago separated itself from the National Democratic Party, and which has fought consistently everything both national parties stand for....."
+The Mississippi Democratic Party has declared in public speeches and printed materials that it is NOT a part of the National Democratic Party.
+The campaign literature for the election of Gov. Paul B. Johnson in 1963 is a case in point, as the following excerpts show: "Our Mississippi Democratic Party is entirely independent and free of the influence of domination of any national party"...
+"The Mississippi Democratic Party which long ago separated itself from the National Democratic Party, and which has fought consistently everything both national parties stand for..."